rkumar/rbcurse/README.txt

 (following is provided with source)

-* uses the window class created by "manveru" (michael) - this can be removed if not needed. (lib/ver/window)
-  It is provided with this package, and has some alterations from the original.
+* uses the window class created by "manveru" (michael) It is provided with this package, and has some alterations from the original.
 I have added a method getchar() which traps and returns ALT/META, META+CTRL, META+SHIFT+CONTROL, ALT+Fn etc.

-  So basically do not remove it unless you have very different requirements.

 == INSTALL:

-* currently, just unzip/untar in a folder.
-Please change the path in the top line of the test programs.

-(Please advice me how i can improve installation procedure)
+sudo gem install ncurses-ruby
+sudo gem install rbcurse

 == LICENSE: